 Message

-• InApp Push: Are regular push notifications with additional data displayed when the application is opened.
-These notifications consist of a Regular Push notification and additional data that is delivered to the application which is displayed when it is opened.
+• InApp Push: This push notification contains extra data that is displayed when the user opens the app.
 It is 100% the responsibility of the application’s developer to implement this content in the application’s code.

-• Deeplink: This type of push notifications use a URL that goes to specific content or section within a Mobile Application.
-Specific content could be a view, a particular section of a page, or a specific tab.
+• Deeplink: It contains a URL that redirects users to a specific section of the app.
 For iOS operating systems, the developer must implement the navigation to the view or section of his application.
 In the case of the Android operating system, the Operating System will take care of this type of navigation.

 Regular Push